How to get from San Cristobal de las Casas to Oaxaca

 Step 3: Oaxaca Bus Terminal to City Centre

-Our favourite places to stay in Oaxaca City
+Best places to stay in Oaxaca

-Ayook - Treating yourself
+Ayook - Treating Yourself

 Located within the stunning historic centre, Ayook is housed within the remnants of an 18th century house, but with a modern twist.
 It’s interior boasts a warm and cosy feel, thanks to the impressive wooden features and perfectly placed lighting.
 After just a glimpse at the hotel’s pictures, you’re guaranteed to want to stay here!
 You’ll feel like you’re staying in the height of luxury, without paying the price for it.
 The granduer continues with the à la carte breakfast served every morning.
 The beds are huge, with memory foam pillows, perfect for starfishing all night long.